 The opportunity to access quality early childhood education and learning experiences plays a pivotal role not just for children’s early learning, but for their lifelong development.

 This is particularly true for children coming from disadvantaged backgrounds or circumstances who may need additional support via early childhood education to gain the skills needed to thrive in future educational settings such as primary school and beyond.

-The meaningful impact of early childhood educators
+The meaningful impact of early childhood educators in lifelong learning

 Providing children with every opportunity to access an engaging and fulfilling early childhood education during their time of rapid and significant development, requires the dedication of early childhood educators.